2004: Economy

+Google was the dominant search engine in 2004 and made an initial public offering of $1.7 billion.

 The economy in 2004 grew steadily without significant interruptions.
-The gross world product increased by 4% in 2004, an increase from the 2.8% growth in 2003, with the highest growth taking place in the developing world.
+The gross world product grew by 4% in 2004, an increase from the 2.8% growth in 2003.
+The highest growth came from the developing world.
 International trade increased by over 10%.
-The global economy had recovered from the early 2000s recession by 2004, so governments in the developed world tightened monetary policy and central banks raised their interest rates.
+Governments in the developed world tightened monetary policy and central banks raised their interest rates, in contrast with expectations set at the beginning of the year.
 The United States dollar depreciated as the American trade deficit increased, while surpluses in Japan and the European Union led to appreciation for the Japanese yen and the euro.
-Growing demand for oil led oil prices to increase by over 50%, which was followed by a smaller decrease in price; the global economy accommodated the price increase without significant inflation or price shock.
+The valuation of the Chinese renminbi was a subject of international debate as it was tied to the US dollar.

+The global economy had recovered from the early 2000s recession by 2004.
+The greatest recovery took place in Japan and the United States.
+Stock markets performed well globally in early months as economic recovery appeared strong, but downturns occurred later in the year.
+China became the largest recipient of foreign direct investment, exceeding that received by the United States.
+Doha Development Round negotiations resumed in August after their failure in 2003, and a framework was agreed upon for developed countries to limit agricultural subsidies and reduce tariffs.
+The United States signed a free trade agreement with several Central American countries, and another agreement with Australia.